annaesvensson/yellow-generate/README.md

 [Download ZIP file](https://github.com/annaesvensson/yellow-command/archive/main.zip) and copy it into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-## How to use the command line
+## How to show available commands

-You can control your website at the command line.
+You can run commands at the command line.
 This allows you to install extensions, create user accounts and build a static website.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php` to show available commands.
 The available commands depend on extensions installed.
-Type `php yellow.php about` to show the installed extensions and version numbers.
+Type `php yellow.php about` to show the installed extensions.

 ## How to build a static website